waterlinked/waterlinked.github.io/docs/dvl/integration-dvl-ugps.md

 ## Why to use both the Underwater GPS and DVL at the same time?

 * The Water Linked DVL can provide accurate velocities relative to the seabed in the body frame of the ROV at a relatively high update rate and dynamic.
-For the calculation of an absolute position, the velocities have to be integrated over time with the help of intertial measurement unit (IMU) data.
+For the calculation of an absolute position, the velocities have to be integrated over time with the help of inertial measurement unit (IMU) data.
-Furthermore the user has to specify a starting position of this dead-reckoning-algorithm or a normal GPS can be used to initilaize the latter prior to a dive.
+Furthermore the user has to specify a starting position of this dead-reckoning-algorithm or a normal GPS can be used to initialize the latter prior to a dive.
 One advantage of using a DVL only is that no infrastructure outside the ROV (like antennas, beacons...) is needed.
 As a downside small errors in sensor values accumulate over time and the position estimate drifts from the actual position.
-A typical usecase for the DVL is station keeping even in water currents.
+A typical use case for the DVL is station keeping even in water currents.
 It also helps to track the approximate ROV position on a map and enables simple autonomous missions.

 * The Water Linked Underwater GPS is able to provide an absolute position below water which is based on the combination of a standard GPS to measure the Topside position and the Short Baseline (SBL) acoustic positioning to determine the ROV/locator position relative to the Topside.
-The characteristic of this combined position estimate is that it is gloabl, with little to no drift over time under the right conditions.
+The characteristic of this combined position estimate is that it is global, with little to no drift over time under the right conditions.
 The update rate is in general lower compared to the DVL.
-A typical usecase for using the Underwater GPS by itself is to visualize the ROV position on a map for manual control and findig a specific geolocation below water.
+A typical use case for using the Underwater GPS by itself is to visualize the ROV position on a map for manual control and finding a specific geo location below water.

 * When both sensor types are combined in a good manner they can compensate each others weak sides.
 The update rate and dynamic is that of the DVL while the position drift over time is eliminated.
-This is particularly useful if you want to use the positioning not only for visualisation during manual operation or position holding but longer autonomous missions (e.g. waypoint navigation).
+This is particularly useful if you want to use the positioning not only for visualization during manual operation or position holding but longer autonomous missions (e.g. waypoint navigation).
 Below section "Mode "DVL+UGPS" describes how to enable this in the BlueROV control system.

 ## Mode "DVL+UGPS": Fusing the data of Underwater GPS and DVL for a position estimate of the BlueROV

 The BlueROV uses a highly-customizable control system [Ardusub](https://www.ardusub.com/).
 One part of that control system is an extended Kalman filter, which is able to combine inputs from all types of sensors (gyroscope, accelerometer, compass, pressure sensor, GPS, DVL, etc.) to calculate a position estimate.
 This is then used to either simply show the position on a map in manual mode or as part of a feedback loop to actively control the ROV.
 With other words the fusion algorithm is not part of a Water Linked product but is executed in the BlueROV control system.
 This also means that the user is in full control of the parameters and used algorithm.

-Before successfull sensor fusion of Underwater GPS and DVL these conditions must be met:
+Before successful sensor fusion of Underwater GPS and DVL these conditions must be met:

 * The below guide is assuming you use a BlueROV running BlueOS with a version 1.1.0 (stable) or newer.
 * The DVL is installed, configured and tested successfully.
 Guides can be found [here](bluerov-integration.md) and on the [Blue Robotics website](https://bluerobotics.com/learn/dvl-a50-integration/)